howardt12345/website-v2/content/projects/ServiceNovigrad.md

   - Firebase
 showInProjects: true
 ---
 Service novigrad app made as a project for SEG 2105 to service a fictional province of Novigrad.
+Used Native Android with Java in Android Studio, with firebase as the database.